sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 	- Set the namespace context to **kube-system**.
 	- Execute `kubectl get pods | grep helm-api` to find all the offending pods.
 	- For each of the pods that starts with **helm-api**, execute `kubectl delete pod <pod-name>`
+	- Wait for a minute or so, to allow ICP to recreate a fresh `helm-api` pod.
+	- Then try re-deploying again.

 5. Return to the ACE Dashboard and confirm that the `orders` Integration Server has been correctly deployed.
 You should wait a few seconds to a handful of minutes, for the deployment to succeed fully.
 Use the `Refresh` button.